Wednesday, March 26, 2014

 Winifred Tate is Assistant Professor of Anthropology at Colby College and the author of the award winning Counting the Dead: The Culture and Politics of Human Rights Advocacy (University of California Press, 2007) and Plan Colombia: U.S. Policy and Proxy Wars (forthcoming, Stanford University Press).

-Co-sponsored by the International Studies Program, CLAS, the Laura & Ralph Mueller Endowment for Islamic Studies Lecture, Academic Innovation Fund, Dept. of Anthropology and Dept. of Earth and Environment
+Co-sponsored by the International Studies Program, CLAS, Academic Innovation Fund, Dept. of Anthropology and Dept. of Earth and Environment

 This event is open to the public.